Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Personalization.md

 ### Manual procedure to re-run node personalization on a specific management node

-1. (`ncn-msw#`) Set XNAME to the xname of the management node which should be reconfigured.
+1. (`ncn#`) Set XNAME to the xname of the management node which should be reconfigured.
     Here is one way the xname can be obtained from the node to be reconfigured:

     ```bash